SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 as described in :ref:`Declarations_FunctionDeclaration`.

-There are several special forms that allow closures to be writter more concicely:
+There are several special forms that allow closures to be written more concicely:

-* A closure may omit the types of its parameters, its return type, or both.
+* A closure can omit the types of its parameters, its return type, or both.
+  If you omit both types,
+  omit the ``in`` keyword before the statements.
   If the omitted types can't be inferred, a compile-time error is raised.